tremor-rs/tremor-www-docs/docs/tremor-query/operators.md

 The backpressure operator is used to introduce delays based on downstream systems load.
 Longer backpressure steps are introduced every time the latency of a downstream system reached `timeout`, or an error occurs.
 On a successful transmission within the timeout limit, the delay is reset.

+The operator supports two modes:

+- `discard` - the standard, when backpressure is triggered it will discard new messages.
+This is designed to fulfill the need of low transport latency at the cost of loss.
+- `pause` - it will trigger a circuit breaker and ask the sources that send it data to stop sending additional events.
+This is designed to deal with situations where loss isn't an option - the guarnatee of lossiness is then dependant on the source and how it can handle circuit breaker events.

 This operator preserves event metadata.

 **Configuration options**:

 - `timeout` - Maximum allowed 'write' time in milliseconds.
 - `steps` - Array of values to delay when a we detect backpressure. (default: `[50, 100, 250, 500, 1000, 5000, 10000]`)
+- `method` - Either `discard` or `pause` to define how backpressure is handled (default: `discard`)

 **Outputs**: